fxoz/fxoz/README.md

 - Since autumn 2024, I have been studying computer science (_Informatik_) at the _Hochschule Niederrhein University of Applied Sciences_ (**HSNR**) in Krefeld, North Rhine-Westphalia.
 - My team and I participated in a robotics competition and placed 7th out of 85 teams.
 Details, the code, and a video can be found at [https://github.com/fxoz/esp](https://github.com/fxoz/esp).

+***

+***Note:** I have only been active on this GitHub profile since the end of 2024, as I want to separate personal matters from public, academic and professional matters.*